Madagascar flag Madagascar: Economic and Political Overview

 Executive Power

-The President of the Republic is elected by direct universal suffrage for a 5-year term, renewable twice.
-He appoints the Prime Minister.
-He can dissolve the National Assembly, which can for its part vote a motion of censure demanding the resignation of the Prime Minister and his government.
+The President of the Republic is elected by direct universal suffrage for a 5-year term, renewable once.
+He appoints the Prime Minister, taking into account the parliamentary majority if there is one.
+He can dissolve the National Assembly, but not in the first or last year of his mandate and no more than once per year.
+The National Assembly can, for its part, vote a motion of censure demanding the resignation of the Prime Minister and his government, which requires an absolute majority to pass.

 Legislative Power

-Legislative power is shared between the government and the two chambers (Senate and National Assembly).
-The National Assembly is made up of 160 representatives elected by direct suffrage every five years.
-The Senate is made up of 90 senators, two-thirds of whom are elected by local legislators.
-The other third are appointed by the President, all for a six-year term.
+Legislative power is shared between the government and Parliament, which consists of two chambers: the National Assembly and the Senate.
+The National Assembly is composed of 163 members elected by direct universal suffrage for a five-year term.
+The Senate is made up of 18 senators, two-thirds of whom are elected by an electoral college, while the other third are appointed by the President.
+All senators serve a five-year term.

 Indicator of Freedom of the Press